chen244/vim-for-special/README.md

 ```

 After you finish all of these,the next time when you create a project of javafx, you can use Ctrl-n to import the lib,then you can enjoy your develop on vim with this plugin and <I>You-complete-Me</I>!

+### Now it can do more
+You can use F5 to run most project, include java,cpp,c,html,and more
+use ctrl-k to run opencv for cpp (when you use linux)